Christian Education is a lifelong process. We provide opportunities for all ages during the academic year and selected Sundays during summer.

 YOUTH GROUP

 Middle school and high school youths join together, dividing activities evenly between mission, education and fun.
 Some favorite fall activities include a lock-in, visiting a local corn maze, serving a meal at Advent House and taking leadership roles in the Christmas Eve pageant.
 In the winter, youth prepare soup and serve the Souper Supper of Caring to raise money for the local food banks.
 Spring’s focus is on preparing for Youth Sunday.
-The season ends with a picnic, adding to the plans for VBS and a rousing game of Capture the Flag.
+The season ends usually ends with a picnic.

 The youth write the Christmas pageant script and lead the pageant for the family worship service.